Coast Guard, DHS.

 We have analyzed this proposed rule under Commandant Instruction M16475.lD, which guides the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
 4321-4370f), and have concluded that there are no factors in this case that would limit the use of a categorical exclusion under section 2.B.2 of the Instruction.
 Therefore, this rule is categorically excluded, under figure 2-1, paragraph (34)(g), of the Instruction, from further environmental documentation because the safety zone would not last longer than one week in duration.
 A draft “Environmental Analysis Check List” and a draft “Categorical Exclusion Determination” are available in the docket where indicated under ADDRESSES.
 Comments on this section will be considered before we make the final decision on whether the rule should be categorically excluded from further environmental review.Start List of Subjects

 List of Subjects in 33 CFR Part 165

 - Marine Safety

 - Reporting and recordkeeping requirements

 - Security measures

 (a) Location.
-The following area is a safety zone: All waters of the Columbia River at Astoria, Oregon enclosed by the following points: North from the Oregon shoreline at 123°49′36″ West to 46°11′51″ North thence east to 123°48′53″ West thence south to the Oregon shoreline and finally westerly along the Oregon shoreline to the point of origin.
+All waters of the Columbia River at Astoria, Oregon enclosed by the following points: North from the Oregon shoreline at 123°49′36″ West to 46°11′ 51″ North, thence east to 123°48′53″ West, thence south to the Oregon shoreline and finally westerly along the Oregon Shoreline to the point of origin.

 (b) Regulations.
-In accordance with the general regulations in § 165.23 of this part, no person or vessel may enter or remain in this zone unless authorized by the Captain or the Port or his designated representatives.
+In accordance with the general regulations § 165.23 of this part, no person or vessel may enter or remain in this zone unless authorized Start Printed Page 33896by the Captain of the Port or his designated representatives.